 Here is a classic spanakopita recipe.
 This Greek spinach pie is made with phyllo dough, spinach and feta.
 It's packed with so much flavor.
 One slice is never enough!
 Be sure to check out our step by step tutorial and video.

 Greek food is central to Mediterranean cuisine and always involves tasty and fresh ingredients.
-A few popular Greek recipes are chicken souvlaki recipe, Greek meatballs (Keftedes), tzatziki recipe and of course, the famous Greek moussaka.
+A few of our most popular Greek recipes include chicken souvlaki, Greek meatballs (keftedes), pastitsio, and, of course, the famous Greek moussaka.
 This easy spanakopita recipe is another popular Greek delicacy that's super delicious and fun to make at home, just look at those crispy phyllo layers!

 What is spanakopita?

 People in different regions of Greece may use different herbs for the filling.
 Spinach is the most common filling, which you'll find in almost all spanakopita recipes.
 However, people use other greens such as leeks, chard, and green onion as well.

 - In a baking dish: The phyllo dough and the spinach filling are layered in a casserole dish and sliced before or after the spinach pie is baked.
 In today's recipe, we are using a large baking dish.

 - Hand pies: Spanakopita triangles are made with the same phyllo dough and spinach filling, but the filling is wrapped in a phyllo dough individually.
 You've probably seen pre-made spanakopita like this in the frozen food section of your local supermarket.